Stack Builders logo

 Use it:

 OTLP uses transactions with a small amount of data but has a large number of users and should have fast response times.
-Which if you think about it's exactly what the single table design provides.
+Which if you think about is exactly what the single table design provides.

 Avoid it:

-For example marketing analysis, financial reporting, management reporting all of these basically check all the database and perform complex queries which is exactly what single table design doesn’t like to do.
+For example marketing analysis, financial reporting, management reporting: all of these basically check all the database and perform complex queries which is exactly what single table design doesn’t like to do.

 Recommended articles and workshops: